ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ## State Reports

-This instace-related message contains information on a Thing's state, both in terms of context information and the state of individual affordances.
+This instance-related message contains information on a Thing's state, both in terms of context information and the state of individual affordances.
 In the message, the `previousMessageId` field in the information block MUST NOT be present.
 Furthermore, when transmitting this message in its JSON format, the content type `application/sdf-state-report+json` MUST be indicated if supported by the protocol used for transmission.